lequanghuylc/react-quick-style-components/readme.md

 Example `<Text light />`

-# Advanced Usage

-With the help of `react-native-web`, we can use this library on both web and mobile app.
-Soon we will want to *write once, run anywhere*.
-But truly cross-platform is hard to achieve.
-While some UIs can look the same, some layouts can be responsive, there are still many things to cover like navigation, flow, user behaviour.
-If you use too many ifs for platform check, and the structrure of web and mobile app are different, then it's not *write once* anymore.
-It's just *write in the same place*

-In attempt to make cross-platform coding more convenient, this library introduce some concept like `Banks - Allocation pattern`, `Header Navigation`.
-Read more about it [here](banks-allocation-pattern.md).

 # UI Builder Support

 For now it supports render UI from json.
 The roadmap for this part is to build a UI Builder to around that json parser.
 Check example in the link at the begining of this readme.